This project is included in the BHF-IFR Program for the Balkans

 Period in the project's focus: Roman, Late Roman (Second century - Sixth century AD)

-Collaborating Universities & Institutions: Balkan Heritage Foundation; National Institution Stobi, Republic of Macedonia; Queen's University, Department of Classics, Canada and New Bulgarian University, Bulgaria.
+Collaborating Universities & Institutions: Balkan Heritage Foundation (BHF), Bulgaria, National Institution Stobi, Republic of Macedonia, and Institute for Field Research (IFR), USA, Queen's University, Department of Classics, Canada and New Bulgarian University, Bulgaria.

 Dig director: Silvana Blazhevska (MA in Archaeology), Director of National Institution Stobi